Overview

 Biodiesel is a fast-growing component of the transportation fuels sector.
 Biodiesel production in the U.S. for example, increased from 500,000 gallons in 1999 to an estimated 75 million gallons in 2005.
 The growth in the production and consumption of biodiesel and biodiesel blends is being driven by both environmental and petroleum supply concerns:

-• Use of biodiesel is a means of reducing dependence on imported oil and extending diesel fuel supplies.
+- Use of biodiesel is a means of reducing dependence on imported oil and extending diesel fuel supplies.

-• Biodiesel is an environmentally friendly alternative to regular diesel fuel, reducing PM emissions that are a major health concern worldwide.
+- Biodiesel is an environmentally friendly alternative to regular diesel fuel, reducing PM emissions that are a major health concern worldwide.

-• Biodiesel also reduces carbon monoxide (CO) and hydrocarbon (HC) emissions.
+- Biodiesel also reduces carbon monoxide (CO) and hydrocarbon (HC) emissions.

-APT’s biodiesel emulsions take advantage of the natural ability of biodiesel to reduce PM emissions, while reducing higher NOx emissions that typically increase with biodiesel.
+AET’s biodiesel emulsions take advantage of the natural ability of biodiesel to reduce PM emissions, while reducing higher NOx emissions that typically increase with biodiesel.
 A study conducted by the USEPA illustrates these trends (refer to Figure 1 below).
 Testing reported by the Society of Automotive Engineers (SAE) and “proof of concept” testing have confirmed that emulsified B-20 can reduce NOxemissions below the Ultra-low sulfur diesel (ULSD) baseline.

-APT is on the cutting edge of tailoring its additive technology to biodiesel feedstocks, optimizing performance and emissions benefits as well as creating the ability to mix higher volumes of the biodiesel with the diesel.
+AET is on the cutting edge of tailoring its additive technology to biodiesel feedstocks, optimizing performance and emissions benefits as well as creating the ability to mix higher volumes of the biodiesel with the diesel.
 Many parties involved in the fuel distribution chain consider biodiesel traditional fuels instead of what they are – chemicals.

 Most technologies reduce either NOx or PM, but emulsified biodiesel will allow diesel fleet operators to reduce both with one technology.
-In addition, APT intends to partner with other technologies to combine emulsified fuels with retrofit hardware such as diesel oxidative catalysts to achieve maximum emission reductions created by specific synergies from emulsions.
+In addition, AET intends to partner with other technologies to combine emulsified fuels with retrofit hardware such as diesel oxidative catalysts to achieve maximum emission reductions created by specific synergies from emulsions.

 Biodiesel for heavy-duty highway engines